-::The whole Data Stack industry is forcused on The Wrong Problem
+::The whole Data Stack industry is focused on the Wrong Problem

 The tools designed to help are now the problem.
-It is a sad fact that data engineers currently spend more time working on the infrastructure of their data stack and learning the many tools that help solve the issues it created; in reality, most new data stack products are designed to fix issues caused by the stack itself.
+Data engineers spend more time working on the infrastructure of their stack and learning the many tools that solve the issues it created; most new data stack products are designed to fix problems caused by the stack itself.

 The Philosophy That Started It All